Signs, Symptoms, & Treatment Options

 Content Overview: Drug addiction has become an epidemic in America throughout the last decade, and because of it drug overdose is now the leading cause of death for Americans under the age of 50.
 The reality is that 1 out of every 7 Americans will deal with a substance abuse issue at least once in their lifetime.
 For many, addiction can be fatal; but the good news is there are treatment programs like ours at Principles Recovery Center that can help you overcome addiction for good.

-There are numerous forms of addiction, each of which are treated at Principles Recovery Center.
-If you or someone you love is addicted to drugs or alcohol and in need of a high-quality treatment program, we offer treatment for the many forms that the disease of addiction takes.
-Further, each of our treatment offerings has been specially designed to offer patients the highest chances of achieving lasting, stable sobriety.
+There are numerous forms of addiction, many of which are treated at Principles Recovery Center.
+If you or someone you love is battling drug addiction, alcohol, or a co-occurring disorder and is in need of a high-quality treatment program, we offer treatment for the many forms that the disease of addiction takes.
+Additionally, each of our treatment plans have been uniquely designed to offer patients the highest chances of achieving lasting, stable sobriety.

 What Exactly is Drug Addiction?

-There are many misconceptions about addiction and recovery.
-Even with years of research and observation to inform popular understanding, many outdated assumptions persist.
+There are many misconceptions about substance abuse, addiction, and recovery.
+Even with years of research and data that have been done to further understand addicts and alcoholics, the overwhelming stigma and outdated assumptions persist throughout our nation.

 Although addiction would seem to be a behavioral problem, it’s not merely a behavior.
-According to the latest addiction science, addiction is actually a chronic relapsing brain disease.
-Yes, a disease, which implies that it’s not curable.
-Unfortunately, it is, in fact, true that addiction cannot be cured, but that doesn’t mean it can’t be treated.
-Through the combination of a multidisciplinary approach and holistic treatments and therapies, individuals who develop substance abuse problems can achieve lasting sobriety and live normal, happy, and healthy lives.
+According to the latest addiction science, addiction is actually a chronic, progressive, and relapsing brain disease.
+Yes, a disease, which is unfortunately incurable with today’s resources.
+However, it can be treated and go into remission.
+Through the combination of multidisciplinary approaches, including holistic treatments and clinical-based therapies, individuals who develop unmanageable substance abuse problems can achieve lasting sobriety and live happy, healthy, and productive lives free from the grips of drug addiction.

-But even though addiction can be treated, it’s important to have a thorough understanding of how this disease occurs, its effects and symptoms, and how it can be treated.
+Despite the fact that addiction can be treated, it’s important to have a thorough understanding of how this disease occurs, its effects and symptoms, and how it can be managed in a healthy way.

 A person doesn’t succumb to drug addiction or alcoholism overnight.
-It takes a variable but significant period of continuous habitual substance abuse for a person to develop an actual addiction.
-If a person ceases his or her use prior to that abuse becoming an addiction, addiction treatment isn’t necessary as he or she can stop using the mind-altering substance without consequence.
+It takes using a varying amount of the same substance repeatedly over a significant period of habitual abuse for a person to develop an actual addiction.
+If a person ceases his or her use prior to that abuse becoming a dependency, addiction treatment typically isn’t necessary, as he or she can stop using the mind-altering substance without consequence.

-However, when the substance abuse has continued for a period of time, treatment is likely going to be a requirement for the individual to achieve lasting sobriety.
-The reason that treatment is so crucial is that it gives the individual a period during which to essentially unlearn the behavior — i.e., substance abuse — that was reinforced over an extended period.
+However, when the substance abuse has continued for a period of time, treatment is likely going to be a requirement for the individual to achieve long-term sobriety.
+The reason that treatment is so imperative is that it gives the individual a break from “real life” to essentially unlearn the behavior — i.e., abusing a substance (or substances) — that was reinforced over an extended span.

 Of course, there are often signs that an individual is suffering from addiction.
 The development of an addiction to alcohol or drugs often coincides with significant changes in behavior and even some noticeable personality changes.
 An addiction often makes individuals secretive and can cause the individual to withdraw from important relationships.
-Additionally, a common trait of someone who suffers from addiction is a sudden lack of concern for physical appearance, a sudden increase or decrease in weight, and generally secretive behavior.
+Additionally, a common trait of someone who suffers from addiction is a sudden lack of concern for physical appearance, a sudden increase or decrease in weight, and other symptoms that can appear similar to either depression or mania.

 Signs of Withdrawal & The Detox Process